weeshineweb/WeatherFox/README.md

 ### Hooray!
 Congratulations!
 You have successfully installed this project.
 For all questions write to <b> Github Issue </b> .

-### DeMo
+### Live version
-DEMO version of site : https://weeshineweb.github.io/WeatherFox/ .
+You can see the work of this project in the demo : https://weeshineweb.github.io/WeatherFox/
-Temporarily not working